BenHenderson09/Genetic-Algorithm-Maze-Solver/README.md

 Natural selection will calculate the parents for the next generation.
 This means that the fitness of each agent will be reviewed, and if the agent has a high fitness it will have a high chance of becoming the parent for an agent in the next generation.
 Using this technique we can form a new generation of optimized agents.

+## Mutation
+As you can see from the image above, no matter how fit the population of agents are, some will always die.
+This is not a flaw, but one of the key components of genetic algoritms.
+The large blue dot is the best agent, this agent will never die once it completes the maze successfully, but the white dots will die even after completing the maze.
+This is because the white dots will be mutated slightly to allow them to explore new routes.
+The algoritm may be able to get to the goal, but it could be going around a long path.
+By mutating these white dots, they can change their directions to explore different routes, many will die, but a few will find an easier path.
+The algoritm then learns from this new discovery.